|Other MO Resources|

 Bollinger County was created on March 1, 1851 from Cape Girardeau County, Madison County, Stoddard County and Wayne County.
 The county was named in honor of George Frederick Bollinger (1770-1842), early settler of Missouri .

-The Bollinger County Seat is situated in Marble Hill and in addition the county government website is unknown
+The County Seat is located in Marble Hill and in addition the county government website is unknown

-Cities and towns to be found in Bollinger County include Marble Hill, Glen Allen, Sedgewickville, Zalma.
+Cities and towns located in the County include Marble Hill, Glen Allen, Sedgewickville, Zalma.

-Townships located inside of Bollinger County include Crooked Creek Township, Filmore Township, Liberty Township, Lorance Township, Scopus Township, Union Township, Wayne Township, Whitewater Township.
+Townships located in the County include Crooked Creek Township, Filmore Township, Liberty Township, Lorance Township, Scopus Township, Union Township, Wayne Township, Whitewater Township.

 You can search online for Bollinger County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

-A list of Bollinger County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
+A list of Bollinger County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Missouri Archives, Historical & Genealogical Societies.

-The following are links to Family history and genealogy, Records and Resources associated to Bollinger County.
+The following are web links to Genealogy, Records and Resources pertaining to Bollinger County.
 A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
 Some have free access some have to have a payment.
 This is just a directory which has been gathered or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to present your own most liked Bollinger County genealogy or family history related sites.